ianmackenzie/elm-units/README.md

 *Note*: This package has not yet been published!

-`elm-units` is useful whenever you want a simple, safe and convenient way to store, pass around, convert between, compare, or do arithmetic on:
+`elm-units` is useful whenever you want to store, pass around, convert between, compare, or do arithmetic on:

   - Durations (seconds, milliseconds, hours...)
   - Angles (degrees, radians, turns...)